Thomasvdw/ProgProject/planning.md

   o	Basic CSS: CHECK

-  o	Make it work with one of below data (for one date in time): TODO
+  o	Make it work with one of below data (for one date in time): CHECK

 #### per state population per date and size per date;
   o	population: CHECK